cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

 ```bash
 ruby test_tunnel.rb -- <node_ip_address> <user> <passwd>
 ```
 *Note.
-The minitest requires that the NX-OS device have 'feature nxapi' enabled.
+The minitest requires that the NX-OS device have 'feature nxapi' and 'feature telnet' enabled.
 This will typically be enabled by default.*

 #### Example: Running tunnel minitest